halo/datanorm/README.md

 * `T` records were originally meant to be long texts that similar products could reference to.
 So, in addition to the description `D` for one single product, each product could additionally reference one `T` text that it might share with other products.
 But in practice they are not shared and `T` is often used instead of `D`.
 In other words, sometimes every single product has one single set of `T` records just for that one product.
 What makes `T` records complicated, in terms of file processing, is that each set of `T` records has a unique ID that is not related to any product.
 Rather, a product will reference that (made-up) text record set ID to indicate that those `T` records hold the long text description for a product.
 But the `T` records could be anywhere else in the file, so it's hard to parse.

 * Usually, one `A` record holds one price for that product.
 But there also exist so called `P` records (one per product) that hold nothing but the product ID and one price for that product.
 All these `P` price records are delivered in a separate file called `DATPREIS.001`, because you need fewer floppy disks if you only regularly update the prices rather than the entirety of all product details (given you already have imported them before).
+Sometimes you're dependent on those `P` records from another file, because the `A` record may specify a recommended selling price whereas the corresponding `P` may have discount details that tell you the purchase price.
+So you might do handle multiple files.

+* Only in V5 there exists a `C` record that specifies additional data for one product, such as public tender descriptions and how much work time it normally takes to physically install a product.

 # About this Rubygem